 If you feel that you need to work with the Throat Chakra, there is a great meditation from Physical Wisdom which is one of the best that you can find for the throat:

 Sit in Easy pose with the hands in gyan mudra (index touching the thumbs).
 Straighten the spine, drop the shoulders and tuck the chin in slightly to create neck lock.

 Chant “Humee Hum Brahm Hum” without using the tip of the tongue at all.
 Use only the root of the tongue to chant.
 Chant for 11 minutes.

-Guru Dev, Master of Sat Nam Rasayan said that Yogi Bhajan instructed students to chant this in the original class without the tip of the tongue.
+Guru Dev, Master of Sat Nam Rasayan instructs students to chant this in the original class without the tip of the tongue.
 You only want to chant with the root of the tongue, otherwise do not move the of the tongue at all!
 This will stimulate the throat and will cause your tongue to get a workout.
 I have to warn you that you will sound really funny chanting this without the tip of the tongue, but you will experience an amazing effect.

 You can also use other versions if you want some variety, for example Ram Singh has a wonderful version that men may resonate because he has a deeper voice.

 Dharampal Kaur has a great version she just released on Power in Peace.

 Also there is the “Slower Humme Hum Brahm Hum” on Gurusangat & Gurucharan’s CD.